Does tongue tie cause breastfeeding problems?

-Furthermore, now many more mothers don’t accept the word of doctors/midwives/lactation consultants that there is no tongue tie or that it is minimal.
-In fact, our experience is that if the tongue tie is said to be “minimal” it is far more than minimal.
+Furthermore, now many more mothers don’t accept the word of doctors/midwives/lactation consultants that there is no tongue tie or that it is mild and of minimal importance.
+In fact, our experience is that if the tongue tie is said to be “mild” it is far more than mild and the mothers problems are far greater than minimal.

 Many health professionals also were embarrassed years ago about releasing tongue ties for “preventing speech problems”.
 And release of tongue tie to prevent speech problems died out when studies were published that moderate tongue ties do not mean speech problems in languages such as English whose phonemes (sounds) do not require a wide range of tongue mobility.
 This left many health professionals with a feeling of having been recommending a procedure that had no value.
 Something like the feeling they had when it was found that the virtually universal tonsillectomy and adenoidectomy in young children was being too often done without reason.

 In fact, mild tongue tie does not seem to cause problems for native speakers of English or that the “lisp” and speech impediments are minor and thus go unnoticed because of a wide variety of pronunciations of different phonemes (sounds) being tolerated by English speakers.
 But it does for speakers of many languages where the “r” is “rolled”, as in Spanish and many other languages, including Slavic languages and Arabic or where there are other phonemes which require a greater tongue mobility and where tolerance for “wrong pronunciation” is low and a source of ridicule.